davidgriesel/03_streaming_service_database_queries/README.md

       </table>
     </td>
     <td valign="middle" style="padding-left: 20px;">
-      Total revenue amounted to ¤66,888, consisting of ¤60,785 in payments received and ¤6,103 in accrued charges from rentals that were returned but not yet paid.
+      <p><em>Total revenue amounted to ¤66,888, consisting of ¤60,785 in payments received and ¤6,103 in accrued charges from rentals that were returned but not yet paid.</em></p>
     </td>
   </tr>
 </table>